Aims and scopes

 One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author (if we have no e-mail address, paper proofs will be sent by postal mail), or a link will be provided in the e-mail so that authors can download the files themselves.
 Elsevier now provides authors with PDF proofs which can be annotated; for this you will need to download Adobe Reader version 7 (or higher), available free from http://get.adobe.com/reader.
 Instructions on how to annotate PDF files will accompany the proofs (also given online).
 The exact system requirements are given at this Adobe site: http://www.adobe.com/products/reader/tech-specs.html.

-The corresponding author will be provided, at no cost, with a PDF file of the article via e-mail.
+The corresponding author, at no cost, will be provided with a personalized link providing 50 days free access to the final published version of the article on ScienceDirect.
+This link can also be used for sharing via email and social networks.
 For an extra charge, paper offprints can be ordered at http://webshop.elsevier.com.
 The PDF file is a watermarked version of the published article and includes a cover sheet with the journal cover image and a disclaimer outlining the terms and conditions of use.

 For inquiries relating to the submission of articles (including electronic submission) please visit this journal's home page.
 Contact details for questions arising after acceptance of an article, especially those relating to proofs, will be provided by the publisher.
 Accepted articles may be tracked at http://www.elsevier.com/trackarticle.
 You can also check our Author FAQs (http://www.elsevier.com/authorFAQ) and/or contact Customer Support via http://support.elsevier.com.